Levi Duchman

 Levi Duchman (לוי דוכמן, ليفي دوخمان; born 1992 or 1993) is an American rabbi based in the United Arab Emirates (UAE).
 He is the first resident chief rabbi of the country.
 He also serves as the head of the Jewish congregation of Abu Dhabi, of the Jewish Community Center of UAE in Dubai, and as a member of the executive board of the Alliance of Rabbis in Islamic States.

 Since his arrival in the UAE in 2014, Duchman has established Jewish communities in Abu Dhabi and Dubai, and a number of Jewish institutions and services, including numerous places of worship, the government-approved kashrut certification, a Jewish education system, business networking and relocation services, and rich community life.

 Early and personal life

 Duchman was born in Brooklyn, New York City, the United States.
-He is the son of Feiga and Rabbi Shalom Duchman, director of the Colel Chabad.
+He is the son of Feiga and Rabbi Sholom Duchman, director of the Colel Chabad.
 Duchman is fluent in 5 languages, including Arabic and French.
 Duchman was the brother-in-law of Zvi Kogan, who was killed in 2024 in a possible antisemitic attack.

 His brother Mendel is a schochet in Al-Ain and the rabbi of the Jewish community in Downtown Dubai.

 In September 2022, Duchman married Lea Hadad, a Belgian woman of Moroccan Jewish descent, in the UAE's largest Jewish event.
 Around 1500 people attended, including prominent Emiratis and over 20 foreign ambassadors.